 I did.

 Tracy beamed at her football hero.
 Neither of us had broken a window in the courtyard.
 At dawn the newlyweds went home.
 The Louvre was never the same for me after that.
-As IM Pei’s Pyramid took form, people rediscovered the museum.
+As IM Pei’s Pyramid took form, people once more discovered the museum.

-Few looked at le Borghese Hermaphroditus, because the fame of Mona Lisa was a tough act to follow even for the cool stone of a sleeping beauty.
+As always few bothered to at le Borghese Hermaphroditus, because the fame of Mona Lisa was a tough act to follow even for the cool stone of her sleeping beauty.

 Even in Paris.